Return to Schools.

 The 1st team baseball girls defeated the 8th grade baseball team of Senior High in a score of 15 to 14.

 Some of our trees and shrubbery recently put oput has died, but we have enough left to make a decided improvement in appearance.
-Some of our pupils are still out on account of the measles.

 The school is realizing a good profit off the sale of hamburgers and Eskimo pies.